-Rentals payable under operating leases are charged to profit or loss on a straight-line basis over the term of the relevant lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.
-Contingent rentals arising under operating leases are recognised as an expense in the financial year in which they are incurred.
+Rentals payable under operating leases (net of any incentives received from lessors) are charged to profit or loss on a straight-line basis over the term of the relevant lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.
+Contingent rentals arising under operating leases are recognised as an expense in the period in which they are incurred.